 This is something only you can decide.
 But, we have made some great guides and reviews to help you find a scooter that fits your needs.
 If you are looking for the best of the best you should check out our top ranked hoverboard reviews.

 One of our top selections is the Razor hovertrax which provides a good top speed, distance and at an affordable price.
 At top speeds of 10 mph and a driving distance of 12 miles, it beats most others that are at the same price.
 If you want a top of the line hoverboard, with great after-sales service and a great track-record, Hovertrax is the way to go.

-Another good thing about the Hovertrax is that Razor who manufactures them are a reliable US brand which has been active within the category for years producing high-quality products and excellent customer experience.
+Another good thing about the Hovertrax is that Razor who manufactures them is a reliable US brand which has been active in the category for years producing high-quality products and excellent customer experience.
 If you’d like to know more about the hovertrax you should Read the full razor review.

 Where to buy one?

 A fair question.
 There are many different places where you can buy hoverboards.
 We tend to recommend Amazon these days due to their safety precautions for hoverboard safety, all suppliers who wish to sell their product at Amazon needs to include a full 167-point UL certificate.
 They have by far the biggest selection of hoverboards to choose from and they offer an extended warranty that covers a lot of different scenarios.
 For more information check out the Square trade scooter warranty.

-Starting out the quality of many hoverboards have tended to vary very much.
+Starting out the quality of many hoverboards have tended to varie very much.
 That has been sorted out and today and therefore all of the hoverboards that we recommend and review holds a high-quality in terms of components and manufacturing.
 There are no battery issues anymore as they use cells from reliable manufacturers such as LG and Samsung.
 All these batteries have gone through tests in order to ensure that the high safety standards of today are met.